 Whatever surgery you choose, evidence suggests that minimally invasive surgery is no more beneficial than traditional total knee replacement in the long term.

-About 70 percent to 80 percent of total knee replacements are performed using the traditional approach.
+More than 85% of total knee replacements are performed using the traditional approach.

 Traditional total knee replacement entails cutting into the quadriceps tendon, which connects the large quadriceps muscle group on the front of the thigh to the kneecap.
 The surgeon then moves the kneecap out of the way to access the arthritic joint.

-Newer minimally invasive knee replacements avoid the quadriceps tendon.
+Minimally invasive knee replacements avoid the quadriceps tendon.
 Instead, the surgeon works through an incision in a muscle in the quadriceps.

-Otherwise, there’s no difference between minimally invasive and traditional knee replacement in terms of physical therapy, pain, walking speed and other measures of function during the recovery period.
+Overall, there’s no difference between minimally invasive and traditional knee replacement in terms of physical therapy, pain, walking speed and other measures of function during the recovery period.

 Minimally invasive surgery